WICK COMMUNICATIONS: A HISTORY OF SERVICE

 While in college, Milton and James Wick organized a business in Lincoln, Nebraska, that employed university students to sell books to farmers during the summer.
 The enterprise was so successful it was expanded to Iowa, Missouri and Kansas, employing more than 500 students during its three years of operation.

-From 1923 to 1926, he was employed in the sales department of McQuay-Norris Manufacturing Company, St. Louis, Missouri.
-In 1926 he married Rosemary Lumas and they had two sons, Walter M. and Robert J.
+After graduation, Milton Wick worked in the sales department of McQuay-Norris, a manufacturer in St. Louis, Missouri.
+He married Rosemary Lumas in 1926, and they had two sons, Walter M. Wick and Robert J. Wick.

-Mr. Wick and his brother, accompanied by their wives, were the first American journalists to tour and report from European and Asiatic Russia and Siberia.
-Previous reports had been made from Moscow only.
-They lead the first group of American journalists, as Wick Editors Tours, to visit Poland and Czechoslovakia, and the Wicks were the first to enter and report from Hungary and Romania after the fall of the Iron Curtain.
+Mr. Wick and his brother, accompanied by their wives, were the first U.S. journalists to tour and report from European and Asiatic Russia; previous reports had come from Moscow only.
+The Wicks also led the first group of U.S. journalists, as Wick Editors Tours, to Poland and Czechoslovakia.
+They also reported from Hungary and Romania.

-It is noteworthy that the Wicks were in Hungary in May 1955, 18 months before the Hungarian revolt of October 1956, and reported that the Hungarians were outspoken in their hatred of the Russians.
-The Wicks were the only American journalists to witness and photograph the May Day Parade in Budapest, and to report that every tenth marcher in the May Day Parade was a Russian soldier in uniform.
+The Wicks were in Hungary in May 1955, 18 months before the Hungarian Revolution of 1956, and reported that the Hungarians were outspoken in their hatred of the Russians.
+The Wicks were the only U.S. journalists to witness and photograph the May Day Parade in Budapest and to report that every tenth marcher in the parade was a Russian soldier in uniform.

-In September 2004, the Wick brothers were named to the Arizona Newspaper Hall of Fame in honor of their devotion to newspapers, and their support of community journalism.
+His sons, Walter and Robert, continued the family tradition of serving the community; Walter Wick died in 2016.
+In 2004, the Wick brothers were named to the Arizona Newspapers Association Hall of Fame in recognition of their devotion to newspapers and their support of community journalism.